Skip to Content

 #2 Waimea Canyon

-Waimea canyon is Hawaii’s version of the Grand Canyon.
+Waimea Canyon is Hawaii’s version of the Grand Canyon.
 The only difference is that there is a combination of red, orange, yellow, and GREEN due to the lush nature of Kauai’s landscape.
-Waimea canyon can be accessed on the western side of the island with many viewpoints along the main road.
+Waimea Canyon can be accessed on the western side of the island with many viewpoints along the main road.

 Perrin and Co Review Ella Dress in Apple Red